Become a Chartered Accountant Without a Degree in Accounting 2024

 • Professional

-The foundation exams are organized to ground you in college level accounting education.
-You would write about five papers at this stage.
+The foundation exams are organized to ground you in college-level accounting education.
+At this stage, you would write about five papers.

-The intermediate level would require that you write and pass 6 courses while the professional has two stages with a total of 8 courses.
+The intermediate level requires that you write and pass 6 courses, while the professional level has two stages and a total of 8 courses.

 You must pass all the papers in the first stage before moving on to the next and final stage.